-Few details available after one killed in Kannapolis shooting - Salisbury Post
+Few details available after Kannapolis shooting claims life - Salisbury Post

-Few details available after one killed in Kannapolis shooting
+Few details available after Kannapolis shooting claims life

-KANNAPOLIS — Limited details were available Thursday after a murder at 2103 Fowler St. in the Kannapolis area.
+KANNAPOLIS — Limited details were available Thursday after a homicide at 2103 Fowler St. in the Kannapolis area.

 Maj.
 John Sifford of the Rowan Sheriff’s Office said deputies were dispatched to the address 9:50 a.m.
 Thursday and confirmed one person was killed after a shooting.
 The address is near the Kannapolis city limits.